fazeelmohamed/Appointment-Manager-SLIIT/README.md

 # Appointment_Manager
-Appointment Manager is an android project for undergraduate students.
+Appointment Manager is an android project for undergraduate students in SLIIT